sbsce/cyubeVR-VoxelAPI-Modding/README.md

 This is the official repository for the cyubeVR VoxelAPI, an easy way to programmatically interact with the voxel world in cyubeVR, requiring very little setup from you.
-This requires no knowledge of UE4 or any other game engine.
+It requires no knowledge of UE4 or any other game engine.
+One of the most possible applications of this is creating "Generator Blocks" - custom blocks that, when placed in the game, procedurally generate structures like a house, or a tree made of blocks, or maybe a whole Titanic replica if you want to!

 You only need some to know very basic programming to use this.
-So if you have ever done any programming in your life, you will be able to understand it.
+If you have ever done any programming in your life, you will be able to understand it.
 The programming language used is C++, but you do not need any C++ knowledge for this - if you have used any C/C#/Python/Java/Javascript/PHP/Go/Swift, that will suffice.
+This is designed to be as easy to use as possible.

 *(maybe put a few nice GIFs here of what can be done with this)*